Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Recommended-Tools.md

 ## Quick Access

-In Stirling-PDF V2, these recommended tools are:
+In Stirling PDF V2, these recommended tools are:
 - ✨ Featured prominently on the home page
 - 🔍 Easier to find in search
 - ⭐ Marked with special indicators